arcee-ai/mergekit/docs/create_a_merge_method.md

 not define tasks.
 The YAML planner resolves configured values and builds that adapter.
 Other consumers can construct `MergeBatch` directly without importing graph or config types.

+The current YAML graph adapter still submits one logical output at a time; it does not yet coalesce graph tasks.
+State-dict callers already batch compatible outputs.
+The numerical boundary allows a future scheduler to load directly into packed buffers without changing kernels.
+Missing-optional-weight fallback is handled by the graph adapter through the method spec's optional-tensor policy, not by weakening the numerical kernel's arity contract.